 We hope that these tools come in handy for you as they did for us.
 Everyone has to start somewhere, and it’s tools like these that can really make a difference for businesses and help them to build a foundation for their marketing efforts.
 Having some understanding of SEO is particularly beneficial, as it can cause headaches for even the most seasoned marketers.

-Ultimately, while it may be the desire of company owners to avail of the services of an agency to fix SEO problems, but in reality, that is not often possible in the startup world; that reality involves getting your hands dirty with a more ‘DIY-esque’ attitude!
+Ultimately, while it may be the desire of company owners to avail of the services of an agency or consultant to fix SEO problems, but in reality, that is not often possible in the startup world; that reality involves getting your hands dirty with a more ‘DIY-esque’ attitude!